Quaqqer/nekontrol/README.md

 ### Nix

-There is also a flake for Nix users, but if you use Nix I trust you know how to use flakes.
+There is a flake for Nix users, but if you use Nix I trust you know how to use flakes.

 ## Other